BartWillems/vagrant/README.md

 * You may need to unplug and reconnect your iPhone
 * On your iPhone, trust your VM if required
 * Restart the Quamotion service if required
+* In the WebDriver, make sure the device is visible and open the remote screen
+* On your device, go to Settings, Developer and active the Enable UI Automation options

 Documentation
 -------------